buliasz/tesstrain-windows-gui/README.md

 # Tesseract train GUI for Windows

-> Tesseract language training Windows GUI v5.12 for Tesseract 4+.
-Both Windows executable and source AutoHotKey script files are provided.
+> Tesseract language training Windows GUI v6.0 for Tesseract and Tesstrain.
+Source AutoHotKey script file can be compiled to an .exe (example command can be find in the provided `create_exe.cmd` file).

 ## Donate a cup of coffee

 <a href="https://www.buymeacoffee.com/buliasz" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="Buy Me A Coffee" style="height: 41px !important;width: 174px !important;box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;-webkit-box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;" ></a>

-Please don't forget this fork is for Windows GUI implementation developed by only one developer (so far).
-The Tesseract and Tesstrain projects for which this GUI  is created are much larger open source projects.
+Please don't forget this fork is for Windows GUI implementation.
+The Tesseract and Tesstrain projects for which this GUI  is created are separate large open source projects.

 ## Install

-The GUI executable is portable.
-You can copy the `tesstrain_gui.exe` file to any directory and execute it.
+The GUI is portable.
+You can copy the `tesstrain_gui.ahk` (or the compiled .exe file) file to any directory and execute it.

 ### Requirements

-You will need version 4 or newer of Tesseract executables (that include the training tools and matching leptonica bindings).
+You will need current version of Tesseract executables (that include the training tools executables and matching leptonica bindings).
 I recommend downloading executables from the [Tesseract at UB Mannheim](https://github.com/UB-Mannheim/tesseract/wiki) repository.

-You will also need a copy of 'traineddata' which you can find for example on the [official Tesseract website](https://tesseract-ocr.github.io/tessdoc/#traineddata-files).
+You will also need a copy of 'traineddata' binary which you can find for example on the [official Tesseract website](https://tesseract-ocr.github.io/tessdoc/#traineddata-files).
 Make sure you will download the model marked as 'best' if you want to use it as a 'Start model' for your new model (the 'fast' one cannot be used as a 'Start model').